Supported websites for add & search function

 • How Long To Beat: The site was supported until version 4.0 through the use of a not publicly available API.
 Since then they changed that API to make it even more difficult to use it outside of the website itself, so I decided it’s not worth the effort anymore, since they apparently don’t want it to be used anyway.
 I’ll probably reintroduce the site, if and when they have an official public API.

 GOG, itch.io and Steam also have the option to be added as a “library link” if the respective library add-on is used.
 That means the add-on will add a link to the store page of that game, if it comes from that library.
-Before you ask: Yes, Epic also has store pages, but the right link unfortunately can’t be determined using the game ID stored in Playnite.
+Before you ask: Yes, Epic also has store pages, but the correct link unfortunately can’t be determined using the game ID stored in Playnite.

 Steam integration